sumeet-sethi/peachtree-bank/README.md

 ## Known Bugs
 -   In Transaction Component, the close icon on Search by typing will clear the value but doesn't fire the event to reset the table below
 -   Adding a new transaction from Transfer component saves it in Trascaction components list but the second transaction after that and onwards tend to replace previously added new transactions.
 This could be related to the lack of ability to not save data on a DB with a backend service
--   Sorting works with initial data coming from mock but once a new transaction is added, the sort stops responding
+-   Sorting works with initial data coming from mock but once a new transaction is added, the sort stops responding.
+This seems to be tied to this [issue](https://stackoverflow.com/a/57014516/5420817) but even on making it false it now fails the initial and update event

 ## About Me
 Other than what is already mentioned on my resume, I enjoy working with Front-End technologies more other things.
 I have over 12 years of experience and most of which is on Front-End.
 I keep my self upto date on the latest tech in in industry (and that too not just limited to Front-End).
 I started as an intern in this idustry and have gotten to a point where I went to architecting sets of UI application as a solution for one of my client, that I worked for and then stablizing as a Tech Lead on the current project which I have been on for around 3 years now.
 As a career path next move, I have choosen UI Architecture which I did for a little while ago and want to continue on that trajectory.